Kaneyo0/hapi_project/README.md

 ---

 ## DESCRIPTION
 Movie library made with hapi for the LP.
-You can create and manage movies.
+You can create and manage movies depending on your user rights.

 ## SETUP
 You must use `npm i` to install all the required packages.